I believe in running periodic preventive maintenance on them. Here is a basic check-list for the maintenance of these computers:

 - Check for updated hardware drivers, BIOS updates.

-- Win10 only: Check privacy settings & notifications
+- Check System notifications and privacy settings notifications

 - Check remote access software, if any.